 On the other hand, Lightico’s eSignature product was built to accelerate entire journeys with consumers in a sleek, mobile-friendly way.
 It drives faster turnaround times and higher completion rates thanks to its intuitive and real-time capabilities.
 This makes Lightico the ideal eSignature app for B2C companies.

-What is the best enterprise digital signature software?
+What software offers the best enterprise digital signature solutions?

 What e-signature app is actually both easy and useful?